-Spina bifida is a birth defect that develops when an infant's spinal cord does not completely close during the early stages of the mother's pregnancy.
-Spina bifida is diagnosed in approximately 1,500 babies born in the United States each year.
-The birth defect may cause both physical and intellectual disabilities.
+Spina bifida occurs when an infant's spinal cord does not develop correctly during prenatal (before birth) development.
+Roughly 1,500 babies born in the United States are diagnosed with spina bifida each year.
+Spina bifida may cause both physical and cognitive (learning or thinking) disabilities.

-Spina bifida is a birth defect involving the spine that occurs when a baby's "neural tube," or fetal spinal cord, does not completely close in the early stages of development during the first month of a mother's pregnancy.
-When the neural tube does not close, the bones of the spine that protect the spinal cord do not form correctly.
+Spina bifida is a defect involving the spine and spinal cord.
+It occurs when an infant's neural tube (the early version of the spinal cord) does not fully close during the first month of pregnancy.
+When this happens, the bones protecting the spinal cord do not form correctly.
 Spina bifida often results in damage to the spinal cord and surrounding nerves.
 It can occur anywhere along the spinal cord.
 Spina bifida is a condition a person will have for their entire life.

 Signs and Symptoms